 Proposed Catalog Description of Minor

-Human Development and Family Studies Minor
+Human Development and Family Sciences Minor

-Specialized training in Human Development and Family Studies is available through this minor.
+Specialized training in Human Development and Family Sciences is available through this minor.
 The minor offers students the opportunity to study the well-being and healthy development of individuals and families over the life course.

 Course Requirements